Try sofatutor for 30 Days

 Think about the frequency of families together with their corresponding number of children.

-Pay attention to the labelling of the axes.
+Pay attention to the labeling of the axes.

 Solution